-Item: Fax Line Elimination

-Funding Amount: \$15,300 reduction (approximate)

-In an effort to modernize the City's technology utilization and costs, Information Technology (IT) evaluated all the fax lines in the organization for opportunities for elimination or conversion to a more efficient method (e.g. cloud-hosted solution, telephone line bundling, etc.).
-By eliminating unnecessary lines, which ranged from \$16.50 to \$44.00 a month, the team identified \$6,300 in annual savings.
+Item: Fax Line Elimination Funding Amount: \$15,300 reduction (approximate) Base or One-time: Base New FTEs: No from \$16.50 to \$44.00 a month, the team identified \$6,300 in annual savings.
 For the 32 remaining lines, the infrastructure team determined the most efficient and cost-effective means to continue hosting the service is a line conversion from analog to digital.
 Upon completion of the conversion, approximately \$9,000 in additional annual savings is anticipated.